-The Tax Court of Canada was not satisfied with Judge Campbell’s decision in Buchanan v.
-The Queen and made an application for a judicial review of the case to the Federal Court of Appeal.
+The Canada Revenue Agency was not satisfied with Judge Campbell’s decision in Buchanan v.
+The Queen and made an application for a judicial review of the ruling of the Tax Court of Canada to the Federal Court of Appeal.
 The Applicant’s Memorandum of Fact and Law stated the “Trial Judge made several erroneous finding of fact based on no evidence or in the face of contrary evidence.”
 Intervenors for James Buchanan included the Council for Canadians with Disabilities, the Canadian Mental Health Association and Canadian Association of Community Living.

 In a unanimous decision Attorney General v.
 James W. Buchanan, the Federal Court of Appeal Judges Marshall E. Rothstein, Arthur J. Stone and J. Edgar Sexton dismissed the appeal by the Minister of National Revenue seeking to overturn the decision of the Tax Court of Canada to allow James W. Buchanan to receive the Disability Tax Credit (DTC).
 The ruling also established the legal standard for the DTC for all people living with a severe mental impairment, including brain injuries, learning disabilities and Alzheimer’s disease who previously did not qualify for the DTC.